 But in his sixth game, a 12-6 loss at Chicago on June 7, Ambler, who had been fielding spectacularly, made a dive for a line shot off the bat of Tony Piet during a seven-run fifth inning.
 Minutes later, the second sacker, who jammed his thumb on his glove hand attempting to flag down Piet's drive, had to leave the game.

 Ambler returned to Philadelphia's lineup in the second game of a double-header against the Cleveland Indians on June 13.
 Entering the contest for defensive purposes, he did not get up to bat as the A's lost to the Tribe, 2-0.
 Two days later, when Philadelphia dropped a 5-1 decision to St. Louis, Ambler went 0-for-4.
 On June 16 the Browns won again, this time 3-2, and the former Duke star had a single in three trips.
 On June 19, when Detroit's Chet Laabs homered and tripled, driving home five runs in an 8-6 Tiger victory, Ambler went 1-for-4.
 The next day Detroit took a double-header from Philadelphia by scores of 6-3 and 8-1, and Ambler hit a combined 1-for-8.
-When the month ended, he had produced his only extra-base hits, a pair of doubles, in his first four games.
+When the month ended, he had produced his only extra-base hits, three doubles, in his first five games.
 But he didn't have another multi-hit game in June.
-By the All-Star break, the Abington native was averaging .253.
+By the All-Star break, the Abington native was averaging .267.

 Ambler's hitting continued to decline, but before he could regain his batting eye, he suffered a serious injury on Sunday, July 18.
 In the second game of a twin bill against the Browns at Sportsman's Park, Bennie Huffman, a rookie catcher for the Browns who averaged .273 in his only big league season, occupied first base with one away in the sixth inning.
 When Tom Carey bunted toward A's first baseman Lou Finney, Huffman took off for second, but Ambler, looking to cover first, ran toward the bag.
 The two players collided head-on and were knocked out.
 On the train to Cleveland that evening, Ambler complained of severe pain in his jaw.
 The next morning in Cleveland he was x-rayed, and doctors found he had a clean break on the right side of his jaw.
 Huffman, meanwhile, suffered a dislocated shoulder.
 In effect, both players saw their 1937 season wrecked, although both later returned for part-time duty.